nosas/blog/toonvision/object_detection/article.md

 - automatically optimize hyperparameter values with Keras-tuner
 - interpret and visualize what the model is learning with confusion matrices and class activation maps

-This article explains object detection of Cogs and Toons - also called entity detection.
+This article explains object detection of Cogs - also called entity detection.
 After reading this article, you should have a better understanding of how to...

 - differentiate between object detection models (YOLO, R-CNN, SSD)